panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 ## Support in Endpoint Protocol Stacks {#ProtocolStackSupport}

-Providing a new feature/signal does not mean that that the feature/signal will be used.
-Endpoint stacks may not know how to effectively utilize Path-Aware transport protocol technologies, because the technology may require information from applications to permit them to work effectively, but applications may not a-priori know that information.
-Even if the application does know that information, the de-facto sockets API has no way of signaling the expectations of applications for the network path.
-Providing this awareness requires an API that signals more than the packets to be sent.
+Just because a protocol stack provides a new feature/signal does not mean that that applications will use the feature/signal.
+Protocol stacks may not know how to effectively utilize Path-Aware transport protocol technologies, because the protocol stack may require information from applications to permit the technology to work effectively, but applications may not a-priori know that information.
+Even if the application does know that information, the de-facto sockets API has no way of signaling application expectations for the network path to the protocol stack.
+In order for applications to provide these expectations to protocol stacks, we need an API that signals more than the packets to be sent.
 TAPS is exploring such an API {{TAPS-WG}}, yet even with such an API, policy is needed to bind the application expectations to the network characteristics.
 (See {{ST2}} and {{IntServ}}).

 # Do We Understand the Lessons We've Learned?